Osama bin Laden death conspiracy theories: Others

-In July 2002, CNN reported that Bin Laden's close bodyguards were captured in February 2002, but not bin Laden.
+In July 2002, CNN reported that bin Laden's close bodyguards were captured in February 2002, but not bin Laden.
 The article also quoted high-level officials: "Some high-level U.S. officials are already convinced by such evidence that bin Laden, who has not been seen or heard from in months, is dead."
-In October 2002, intelligence officials confirmed Bin Laden is dead, and his will was released.
+In October 2002, intelligence officials alleged bin Laden was dead, and his will was released.
 Also in October 2002, the Washington D.C.-based news service The World Tribune, citing Israeli intelligence sources, reported that the United States and Israel have concluded that bin Laden died in Afghanistan in December 2001.
 They noted that additional bin Laden messages are "probably fabrications," and that bin Laden's heir had been chosen.
-Intelligence officials have obtained Osama bin Laden's will, which was dated December 14, 2001 (approximately the same date as has been reported Bin Laden's funeral in Tora Bora by Fox News and other outlets).
+Intelligence officials allegedly obtained Osama bin Laden's will, which was dated December 14, 2001, though they were unable to ascertain its validity.
 CNN also reported that there has been no evidence of Bin Laden since December 2001.

 In 2004, the LA Times quotes Donald Rumsfeld as admitting: "We've not seen him [bin Laden] on a video since 2001."
-In 2006, the New York Times reported the CIA had officially closed down the unit focused on capturing Bin Laden the previous year.
-In 2006, U.S. and Pakistani officials said they have not received any information about Bin Laden in years: "no tips from informants, no snippets from electronic intercepts, no points on any satellite image."
-The article rehashes the December 2001 video of Bin Laden as the most recent evidence (other than a second-hand claim from 2003) of Bin Laden's existence.
+In 2006, the New York Times reported the CIA had officially closed down the unit focused on capturing bin Laden the previous year, with the unit being folded into the broader Counterterrorist Center.
+In 2006, U.S. and Pakistani officials said they have not received any information about bin Laden in years: "no tips from informants, no snippets from electronic intercepts, no points on any satellite image."
+The article rehashes the December 2001 video of bin Laden as the most recent evidence (other than a second-hand claim from 2003) of bin Laden's existence.

 Related conspiracy theories

-Numerous other conspiracy theories relating to Bin Laden's death that were discussed include:
+Numerous other conspiracy theories relating to bin Laden's death that were discussed include: